 We said arivaderci at 0200 and wandered on.
 A left and right and by chance we come face to face with the Pantheon.
 A set of iron 60′ foot doors set back from the columns were overwhelming.
 This building is something to behold.
 For gods sake, they all are.
 I sound like a broken record but I’m tapped out for adjectives.

 We soon after (0330) grabbed a cab back to Fumancino Airport and dozed until our flight was called at 0600.
 Back onto Easyjet with “speedy boarding” and we were off to Prague.
 It’s nice.
 Its a land of fairytale castles.
 It’s what you expect.
 It just came after perfection so it was always gonna have a hard time competing with Rome.
 Even with its great beer and perfectly cooked pigs knuckle it falls behind Roma in many ways to me.
 Upon arrival in the heart of Prague I was overcome with fatigue.
-So with no sleep I took the opportunity to get some in our room in the Hotel Grandior.
-Blood sugars were low as I had not eaten in 24 hours when I eventually woke.
-My stomach screemed it was go time.
+So with no sleep I took the opportunity to get some in our room at the Hotel Grandior.
+Blood sugars were low as I had not eaten in 24 hours when I eventually came to.
+My stomach screaming go time.
 Breakfast at Flecku!
 The only way to find Flecku was to find a policeman and ask him to send us to a non touristy beer and pigs knuckle joint.
 He did and we soon accomplished both, but surprisingly not in excess.
-Flecku’s best beer is the best I have ever had.
-The restaurant – brewery has been in operation for over 500 years and they have perfected it all.
+Flecku’s beer is the best I have ever had.
+The restaurant – brewery has been in operation for over 500 years and they have obviously perfected both.
 Holy cow (pig) what a meal.
 All those TV travel guys did an OK job of describing the food and beer in Prague but you have to try it for yourself.

 The people of Prague seem surly.
 We have rarely been treat nicely or in a warm manner since arriving.